Find the workflow that matches your inspection job.

 Future shape

-Microscope, endoscope, repair, and light inspection remain the planned lanes.
+Microscope, endoscope, repair, and light inspection are the main workflow lanes.

 Page role